How Perception Affects Women Giving Birth Naturally

-For women giving birth, it's critical to note that natural childbirth is an area where the mind-body connection is well-established.
+For women giving birth, it's critical to note that natural childbirth is an area where the mind-body connection is well established.
 We now know that the way we think directly influences the way we feel.
-For example, we often speak of athletes "choking" or subconsciously sabotaging their performance in a make-or-break situation.
+For example, people often speak of athletes "choking" or subconsciously sabotaging their performance in a make-or-break situation.

 Their internal dialogue is